karanbalajirs/210701105-CS19P16-DA-Lab/Exp3/README.md

-# EXP 3: Map Reduce program to process a weather dataset.
+# Exp 3: Map Reduce program to process a weather dataset.

 ## Aim
 To implement MapReduce program to process a weather dataset.